RiverSafeUK/eze-simple-sql/README.md

 # eze-simple-sql
-A simple tool for generating orm js 'sql' access call functions from rds database instance
+A simple tool for generating orm js 'sql' access call functions for mysql dbs.

-Also generates jsdoc for the resultant VOs
+Reads the db tables, and creates js for accessing each table, jsdoc for the table row vo, with optional support for build simple fast "left join" queries.

 # Howto Run